 One of the advantages of having key person insurance is that should something bad ever happen, the company will get a payout.
 That’s money that can be used to keep the lights on and the staff on payroll while management decides how to proceed.
 It gives the company breathing room, as well as resources used to hire someone new or find a way to keep going without that key person.

 One thing investors and venture capital firms like to see when analyzing a business is contingency plans.
 Key person insurance helps make sure the company they are investing in won’t go belly up due to a random act of bad luck, so it’s a good idea to have a good policy in place.
 Chances are, if you don’t have that type of insurance, you may be required to get it when looking for funding down the line anyway.

 One of the uses for an insurance payout is to ensure continuity of service.
 A cash inflow makes it easier to hire people and get external help to make sure you’ll be able to meet whatever contracts you have now.
 Depending on the situation, this may even allow your company to outsource tasks while you sort things out.
 This helps reduce the number of clients who jump ship during this period of instability.

 4. Shares buyout

 Having to buy back the shares of a business partner who has passed away can drain a company’s cash reserves, or even risk bankrupting the business entirely.
-An insurance policy can cover part of all of those expenses, making the process painless.
+An insurance policy like Hartford Business Insurance can cover part of all of those expenses, making the process painless.
 This helps the business remain stable, and it ensures that the partner’s surviving heirs can get their money without worrying over what that payout will do to the company their relative worked for.